Share this Post

 - In JIT Manufacturing there is less manpower needed.

 - It is based on “We make what we can sell” i.e. if the product required in the next stage only then it will produce so that the quantity of wastage is zero.

 - In the long term, we can see a low production rate, less time needed to manufacture a product, and more importantly, it establishes a good relationship between customers and manufacturers.

 Although this is a very effective method of production however still there are some disadvantages of JIT Manufacturing:

 - As this system based on “We make what we can sell” that’s why sometimes the stock of product limited, the product easily went out of stock.

 - To make JIT manufacturing you have to understand the requirements of each customer and plan accordingly.
 Otherwise, you cannot deliver the product on time.

 This is the complete explanation of Just In Time Manufacturing (JIT Manufacturing) and Just In Time Stock Replenishment which was written in a detailed manner.

-Now I want to hear from you, feel free to ask your doubts on the comment section or you can use our community portal to ask your question.
+Now I want to hear from you, feel free to ask your doubts on the comment section.